How to Measure for Universal Fit Coilovers on a Solid Axle Vehicle: A Complete Guide

 Fitment

-This will be your compressed shock length dimensions.
+This final number is your compressed shock length.

 Minimum Up travel suggestions (solid axle)